-As patrons enter a food court in the student union building of a large midwestern university, the aroma of fresh, grinding espresso coffee beans entices them to the coffee kiosk, featuring espresso based drinks and freshly baked muffins.
-Many of these kiosks serve over a thousand espresso based drinks a day, generate much needed morning traffic and create a strong and loyal customer base that return for their lattes several times a week!
+As patrons enter a food court in the student union building of a large midwestern university, the aroma of fresh, grinding espresso coffee beans entices them to the coffee kiosk, featuring espresso-based drinks and freshly baked muffins.
+Many of these kiosks serve over a thousand espresso-based drinks a day, generate much-needed morning traffic and create a strong and loyal customer base that returns for their lattes several times a week!

 When It’s Bad, It Stinks